Academic Writing Coaching

 • The context ranges from the predictable to the unpredictable, and the known to the unknown.

-• The tasks ranges from routine to non-routine.
+• The tasks range from routine to non-routine.

-Some general ideas on what you can learn in depth from the course:
+Some general ideas on what you can learn in depth from the academic writing coaching course:

 • Students will learn to state their main idea clearly to provide a clear direction on the research, how the research would be carried out and what the measurable/non-measurable indicators are.